hom3chuk/twitterss/readme.md

-twitterss is a simple PHP script to cross post RSS feed to the twitter.
+twitterss is a simple PHP script to cross post RSS feed to the twitter (like [this one](https://twitter.com/php_odesk)).
 Posting rules are made with regexps, so you can extract pretty anything from feed.

 # Installation and usage